-	In the Brisbane CBD and the 18 strategically-significant centres, HPW:
+In the Brisbane CBD and regional centres, HPW:

 - establishes the office accommodation requirements of each agency in each centre and aggregates these areas to establish the total space demand in the current year, 2-3 years out and 5 years out

 - establishes the increase or decrease in demand and the timeframe